 The TE rates the overall risk to the sustainability of the project's development outcome as low, citing several design elements of the project.
 However, the TE in this evaluation apparently does not take into account sustainability along financial and environmental risk factors.

 Financial resources: Moderately Unlikely.
 The TE notes that continued technical and financial support is crucial to continue the momentum of this project, the results of which may not be sustainable without further support.
 This is because rising levels of awareness have not yet lead to a change in attitudes and behavior regarding wildlife consumption in Vietnam, which would require sustained engagement.
 The ability to provide especially the financial commitment to sustain such engagement however, has not been demonstrated in the project and may be a strong indicator of the need for a follow up project according to the TE.
-(TE p.
-16-17) Discussions between the World Bank and the Ministry of Natural Resources and Environment regarding such a follow up project have been under way at the time of writing of the TE.
+(TE pp. 16-17) Discussions between the World Bank and the Ministry of Natural Resources and Environment regarding such a follow up project have been under way at the time of writing of the TE.
 (TE p.
 14)

 Sociopolitical.
 Moderately Likely.
 The multi-stakeholder approach of the project contributes to its sociopolitical sustainability.
 Its institutional structure comprises a project steering committee that includes the Ministry of Natural Resources and Environment (MONRE), the Ministry of Agriculture and Rural Development, the Ministry of Health, the Central Committee for Propaganda Education, the Hanoi People's Committee and the Ministry of Public Security, as well as a project management unit hosted by the Biodiversity Conservation Agency (BCA) within MONRE.
 (TE p.
 17) Throughout the project, each of the thereby involved ministries have so taken ownership of the wildlife trade issue and incorporated it in their respective programmes.
 (TE p.
 15) Yet the TE notes that continuing interventions by the BCA and other government agencies are needed in order to provide updates on wildlife trade, helping ministries to keep up with their responsibilities to implement the Prime Minister’s Decree on Combating Wildlife Trafficking.
 (TE pp. 15-16)